gustafguner/ci-server/README.md

 ### Compilation

-Description of the implementation and unit tests of the CI server's compilation feature.
+The file `ci-config.json` provides the necessary information about the project to the CI-server.
+The stated language of the project is used to select the correct set of commands run by the CI-server when compiling and running tests.

+When the CI-server recieves a POST request information about the GitHub repository responsible for the request is extracted.
+The server clones the repository, checks out the relevant branch, and looks for source files in the path specified in `ci-config.json`.
+The compile commands for the specified language is run, if there are any errors the CI-server sends a response with status 400 and information about what went wrong.
+The errors are detected by checking if standard error was written to.
+When GitHub recieves the response with 400 it will show a red cross indicating that the build failed.

 ### Test Execution

 Description of the implementation and unit tests of the CI server's test execution feature.
 ### Notification

 Description of the implementation and unit tests of the CI server's notification feature.

 ## Getting Started
 Please follow the install guides to set up the environment for this system:

 * [Node.js](https://nodejs.org/en/download/)
 * [NPM](https://www.npmjs.com/get-npm)